NathanLaan/tab-manager/README.md

     - [ ] Edit shortcut key?
     - [ ] Show/enable "dangerous" window/tab close functionality.
   - [ ] Add shortcut to browser settings/keyboard shortcuts.
+  - [ ] Issue: Visual bug: If you scroll down, and then up, the top tab item is cut off.

 ## References